 Humanoid cats.
-They have Human-like furred
+They do not have the muzzled

-faces and the head hair of their Humanoid heritage.
+faces of the larger catkin, but more human-like facial features (but they do have cat ears).
+The head hair of their Humanoid heritage.
 Their fur has markings that are typical to domesticated cats (calico, tabby, etc).
 They have long cat tails but have very Humanoid feet.
 Catkin make excellent scouts because of their small size and bonuses to sneaking (Precision) and spotting (Perception).